jbuckman/jbuckman.github.io/_posts/2020-10-31-updating-the-accepted-wisdom-in-offline-rl.md

 We should note that such approaches are unlikely to be optimal, since they are using counts as a proxy for generalization error.

 ### (3)
-**Accepted Wisdom:** *There are three distinct approaches to Offline RL, "policy constraint", "uncertainty-based", and "lower-bound".*
+**Accepted Wisdom:** *There are two distinct approaches to Offline RL, "policy constraint" and "uncertainty-based".*

-**Reality:** *There is a unifying framework, pessimism, which connects all of these algorithms.*
+**Reality:** *There is a single framework, pessimism, which allows us to derive all of these algorithms.*

-First, I'll briefly summarize each of these three types of methods.[^2] *Policy constraint* methods are characterized by the fact that they compute some divergence between the distribution of data in the batch, and the policy learned by the Offline RL algorithm.
+First, I'll briefly summarize the two categories.[^2] *Policy constraint* methods are characterized by the fact that they compute some divergence between the distribution of data in the batch, and the policy learned by the Offline RL algorithm.
 They then turn this divergence into a constraint, preventing the policy from selecting actions (or visiting states) for which the divergence from the data is too large.
 *Uncertainty-based* methods are characterized by the fact that they compute the epistemic uncertainty of the Q-function, and use it to construct a penalized Q-function.
 They then select a policy which is optimal according to this penalized Q-function.
-*Lower-bound* approaches learn a Q-function which is guaranteed, with high probability, to be a lower-bound to the true Q-values of the environment.
-They, too, select a policy which is optimal according to this lower-bound Q-function.

-In our work, we show that these three approaches can be derived from a common framework, which we call *pessimsim*.
+In our work, we show that these two approaches can be derived from a common framework, which we call *pessimsim*.
-A pessimistic Offline RL algorithm finds the optimal policy of a Q-function which has been penalized by a "pessimsim penalty", which is then rescaled by being multiplied by a hyperparameter $\alpha$ in \[0,1\].
+A pessimistic Offline RL algorithm finds the optimal policy of a Q-function which has been penalized by a "pessimsim penalty".
 It is easy to see how this relates to the uncertainty-based algorithms above; those algorithms are simply a special case, which occurs when the pessimism penalty is derived from epistemic uncertainty.
-Furthermore, we prove in our paper that policy constraint methods are also a special case of a pessimism penalty, corresponding to the case where the pessimism penalty is $V_{max}$, the maximum possible value in the environment.
+But, surprisingly, we prove in our paper that policy constraint methods are *also* a special case of a pessimism penalty, corresponding to the case where the pessimism penalty is $V_{max}$, the maximum possible value in the environment.
-Finally, our derivation requires that any pessimism penalty must have a special property: when $\alpha=1$, the resulting penalized Q-function is also a lower-bound to the true Q-values of the environment, unifying the final category.
-Thus, all three approaches can be viewed as simply special cases of our more general framework.
+Thus, both approaches can be viewed as simply special cases of our more general framework.

 ### (4)
-**Accepted Wisdom:** *The three approaches discussed in (3) are all equally promising research directions.*
+**Accepted Wisdom:** *The two approaches discussed in (3) are all equally promising research directions.*

-**Reality:** *Uncertainty-based approaches are fundamentally better than the other two.*
+**Reality:** *Uncertainty-based approaches are fundamentally better than policy constraint approaches.*

 It is rare that strong negative theoretical results are available in deep learning, and this result is no exception.
-This is, at the moment, a conclusion that I reached while researching this topic, not yet a rigorous guarantee.
+At the moment, this claim is a conclusion, not yet a rigorous guarantee.
-However, the results in our paper make a very strong case for it.[^3] Here's a high-level explanation of why; refer to [the paper](https://arxiv.org/abs/2009.06799) for full justification.

-*Policy constraint:* Policy constraint approaches use a "vacuous" pessimism penalty of $V_{max}$, which is strictly worse than any possible epistemic uncertainty estimate.
+However, the results in our paper make a very strong case for it.[^3] Essentially, this is because policy constraint approaches use a "vacuous" pessimism penalty of $V_{max}$, which is strictly worse than any possible epistemic uncertainty estimate.
-For any policy constraint approach, there is a corresponding uncertainty-based approach that has an equal-or-better suboptimality bound.

-*Lower-bound:* Recall that lower-bound approaches which are also pessimistic approaches simply have set the scaling hyperparameter $\alpha=1$.
-Our derivation makes it clear that the suboptimality is non-convex wrt $\alpha$, and thus, in general, setting it to a value which is not 1 will be optimal.
-Lower-bound approaches are simply a less flexible version of uncertainty-based approaches.
+This makes the resulting algorithm quite a bit worse.
+For example, we show that policy constraint algorithms can never converge to the environment's optimal policy, even in the limit of infinite data.

 We also ran some empirical experiments in the paper, and the findings perfectly aligned with the predictions of our theory.
 However, these experiments were done in a tabular environment.
-This begs the question: if uncertainty-based approaches are fundamentally better, why is this not reflected in experiments on Atari?
+This begs the question: if uncertainty-based approaches are fundamentally better, why is this not reflected in non-tabular experiments?

 We discuss this in more detail in the paper, but the short of it is: nobody knows how to compute epistemic uncertainty with neural networks, so nobody knows how to implement an uncertainty-based algorithm.
 Various approaches have been proposed which *attempt* to do this, and some do things which are qualitatively reasonable.